coarse-graining/cgnet/devtools/README.md

 --
 The developers (@coarse-graining/developers) are Brooke ([@brookehus](https://github.com/brookehus)), Nick ([@nec4](https://github.com/nec4)), and Dominik ([@Dom1L](https://github.com/Dom1L)).
 Only developers have merge permissions to master.

-- PRs from non-developers require 2/3 approving developer reviews
+- PRs from non-developers require 2/3 approving developer reviews.
-- Major PRs from developers require 2/2 approving reviews from the other developers
+- Major PRs from developers require 2/2 approving reviews from the other developers.
-- Minor PRs from developers require 1/2 approving reviews from the other developers
+- Minor PRs from developers require 1/2 approving reviews from the other developers.

 PR best practices